List Subscription Operations

 Specifies a collection of attributes that identifies the source of the operation.

 Indicates whether the operation was initiated by using the Service Management API.
-False if it was initiated by another source, such as the Management Portal.
+False if it was initiated by another source.

-Specifies the email associated with the Windows Live ID of the user who initiated the operation from the Management Portal.
+Specifies the email associated with the Windows Live ID of the user who initiated the operation.
 This element is returned only if UsedServiceManagementApi is false.